zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 The set of commands that allows you to manage testing results associated with a model.

 ##### Transactions
-- Add new testing result for model associated with VID/PID.
+- Add new testing result for model associated with the given VID/PID.
 Note that the corresponding model must present on the ledger.

   Role: `TestHouse`